 Alcohol Awareness Month began in 1987.
 The National Council on Alcoholism and Drug Dependence (NCADD) set up this event to help bring awareness to the American public.
-Since Alcohol Awareness Month started, it has served to give people information about alcohol, substance abuse, and becoming sober.
+Since Alcohol Awareness Month started, it has served to give people information about alcohol, substance use, and becoming sober.

 What Is Alcohol Awareness Month?